 linux.conf.au is a conference where people gather to learn about the entire world of Free and Open Source Software, directly from the people who contribute.
 Many of these contributors give scheduled presentations, but much interaction occurs in-between and after formal sessions between all attendees.
 Our aim is to create a deeply technical conference where we bring together industry leaders and experts on a wide range of subjects.

 linux.conf.au welcomes submissions from first-time and seasoned speakers, from all free and open technology communities, and all walks of life.
 We respect and encourage diversity at our conference.

-Please let this inspire you, but not restrict you - we will still have many talks about other interesting things in our community.
+Please let this inspire you, but not restrict you - we will still have many talks about other interesting topics in open source technologies.

 Deciding what to speak about at linux.conf.au can be a tough challenge, particularly for new speakers.
 If you would like some ideas on how to write a talk and how to submit a proposal, we recommend watching E. Dunham’s You Should Speak talk from linux.conf.au 2018.

-We’re accepting submissions for three different types of proposal:
+We are accepting submissions for two different types of proposal: